iwantmyhatback/jellyfin.supplemental/configuration/README.md

   - CREDENTIAL_LOCATION : Location for Jellyfin generated/provided credentials (default: ".credentials")
   - CLIENT_SECRET_FILE : Name of the secret file from Jellyfin (default:"jellyfin-credentials.json")
 - TMDB
-  - API_KEY : Valid API key for TMDB (used for Posters)
+  - API_KEY : Valid API key for TMDB (used for Poster images)